amigayatri/react-resume-webpage/README.md

 - LeetCode Stats Page

-     A (WIP) project to show my progress on LeetCode, with the total number of solved problems and a heatmap of daily activity (with two display modes).
-Currently going under maintenance as the API previously used is not working, I'm updating to use GraphQL
+     A project to show my progress on LeetCode

+- Site Stats Page
+    Some stats about my webpage

 ## Roadmap

-- Common:

-     - Libs needing optimizations
-     - Mobile menu

-- Home page:

-    - Improve interface

 - Resume:

     - Option to generate pdf
     - Make it readable by pdf parsers
-    - Improve interface

 - Shade Generator:

     - Mix colors option
     - Palette creator
-    - Improve interface

-- LeetCode:

-    - Fix the request to use GraphQL directly from the LeetCode API.
-    - Finish the second display mode of the heatmap

 - New pages: